A Million Acres

 Pinelands Development Credits

-Environmental Standards & Standards Which Apply To Specific Types Of Activities
+Environmental Standards & Standards That Apply To Specific Types Of Activities

 The CMP implements, and is an exercise of, the powers granted to the Pinelands Commission by the 1979 New Jersey Pinelands Protection Act and the Federal National Parks and Recreation Act of 1978.
 The regulations and standards it contains are designed to promote orderly development of the Pinelands so as to preserve and protect the significant and unique natural, ecological, agricultural, archaeological, historical, scenic, cultural and recreational resources of the Pinelands.